An MPC framework for efficient navigation of mobile robots in cluttered environments: Efficient implementation

 \subsection{Shortest road map \& warm-starts for changing targets}

-Recursive feasibility of Problem~\eqref{eq:mpc_opt} under online changing targets $\B{Y}^{\mathrm{d}}_t$ relies on the fact that the output space is path connected (Asm.~\ref{assump:link}) and the target is feasible (Asm.~\ref{assump:feasible_target}).
+Recursive feasibility of Problem~\eqref{eq:mpc_opt} under online changing targets $\B{Y}^{\mathrm{d}}_t$ relies on the fact that the position space is path connected (Asm.~\ref{assump:link}) and the target is feasible (Asm.~\ref{assump:feasible_target}).
 This ensures existence of a feasible solution to Problem~\eqref{eq:offset_cost_segment}.
 However, Problem~\eqref{eq:offset_cost_segment} is highly non-convex due to the obstacle constraints~\eqref{eq:offset_cost_segment_space_obstacle}, and thus standard (local) optimizers will not provide a feasible solution, unless initialized with a feasible solution.
 Hence, we use standard global path planning algorithms to determine the (globally) optimal path whenever the target $\B{Y}^{\mathrm{d}}_t$ changes.
-To this end, we create buffered obstacles $\bar{\B{O}}_i$, which are compact polytopes satisfying
+To this end, we create inflated obstacles $\bar{\B{O}}_i$, which are compact polytopes satisfying

 where $\delta_{\mathrm{so}}$ is the inflated stationary obstacle distance (Sec.~\ref{sec:method_steady_states}) and $\delta_\epsilon>0$ is a small offset for technical reasons.
-To account for the inflated obstacles $\bar{\B{O}}_i$, we consider the following stricter version of the collision-free output space~\eqref{eq:steady_state_obstacle}:
+To account for the inflated obstacles $\bar{\B{O}}_i$, we consider the following stricter version of the collision-free position space~\eqref{eq:steady_state_obstacle}: